-On the relationship between the MWP and the GST, it will be important to respect their respective mandates in particular that the MWP should "complement" the GST process, and so presumably not duplicate tasks.
+It will be important to respect the respective mandates of the MRT, MWP, and the GST-in particular that the MWP should 'complement' the GST process, and so presumably not duplicate tasks.
 This invites consideration of how the two processes are, or should be, different, and how the MWP could add value.

-On differences, the GST has a wider mandate, covering adaptation and means of implementation, as well as cross cutting issues, such as equity.
+The GST has a wider mandate than just mitigation, covering adaptation, means of implementation, and cross cutting issues, such as equity and loss & damage.
 The GST also operates according to the five-year heartbeat of the Paris Agreement and is explicitly linked to updating and enhancing formal commitments under the Paris Agreement (including NDCs) in a nationally determined manner.
 Furthermore, the GST will likely be a more political and negotiations-orientated process than the MWP.

 The MWP, on the other hand, has a mandate clearly focused on mitigation in terms of enhancement of ambition and implementation in this decade, and would usefully avoid duplicating political discussions and negotiating dynamics.
-There is also no direct link between the MWP and enhancement of formal commitments under the Paris Agreement.
+There is also no direct explicit link between the MWP and enhancement of formal commitments under the Paris Agreement.
 However, a link is established between the MWP and the GST in the Glasgow mandate.